-- People with a disability can get ideas, encouragement, and motivation for their own lives.
+- Visitors with a disability can get ideas, encouragement, and motivation for their own lives.

-- Those in the community can get a better understanding of living a life with a disability.
+- The community to have a better understanding of living with a disability.

-- Those visiting the blog can read how Faith has assisted John to live with a disability.
+- To share how Faith has assisted John to deal with acquiring a disability.